databrickslabs/ucx/docs/cluster_install.md

 # Setup UCX from Databricks web terminal

 - Start an *Unassigned* interactive cluster
-- Create a new notebook to attch to the cluster
+- Create a new notebook to attach to the cluster
 - Open a web terminal, expand to full page for better readability

 - Install / setup needed UCX dependencies